1 Groundwork

 Evergreens UK has been in the industry for over 30 years, and in this time we have seen the industry change to the point where it is unrecognizable to what it was back when we started.
 Most of the changes have been for the good, with new markets opening, interesting new yarn profiles that have enabled products to look highly natural with high resilience properties without the harsh feel of older products.

-If at this point your thinking can I install this DIY myself… Then the answer would be yes.
-As with most things, the hard bit is the preparation with the grass being the simple bit so long as you read our fitting instructions and watch our fitting videos paying close attention to the how to join artificial grass video as this is key to a perfect installation
+If at this point you’re thinking can I install this DIY myself, then the answer would be yes.
+As with most things, the hard bit is the preparation with the grass being the simple bit so long as you read our fitting instructions and watch our fitting videos paying close attention on the ‘how to join’ artificial grass video as this is key to a perfect installation

 # 1 Groundwork

-- The perfect base is MOT1 granite stone compacted to the roughly required contoured shape of the lawn and finished off with 6mm – Dust granite stone which once wet and compacted provides a smooth firm base for applying the weed membrane followed by the artificial grass.
+- The perfect base is MOT1 granite stone compacted to the roughly to a contoured shape of the lawn and finished off with 6mm – dust granite stone which once wet and compacted, provides a smooth firm base for applying the weed membrane followed by the artificial grass.

 - Does the area drain freely?
-If not then drainage pit may have to be included, and this is simple enough and easily done whilst doing the ground work.
+If not, then a drainage pit may have to be included, this is simple enough and easily done whilst doing the ground work.
 The last thing you will want is a constantly damp artificial lawn which will only encourage moss.

-- Do you have a method to hide the edge of the artificial grass, this could be slabs, decking of gravel board separating a planting border.
+- Do you have a method to hide the edge of the artificial grass?
+This could be slabs, decking or gravel board separating a planting border.

-- Do I have any obstructions that may need modifying like a drain cover for example, which in itself is not a problem as ground work can be contoured to match the required height.
+- Do you have any obstructions that may need modifying like a drain cover for example?
+In itself this is not a problem as the ground work can be contoured to match the required height.

-- Moles, Rats and Knotweed, now this sounds like a gardening nightmare tv show, but to ensure you don’t have problems with your new artificial lawn any history of moles digging in the garden or rat burrowing causing the lawn to sink will need to be resolved before work starts.
+- Moles, Rats and Knotweed – this sounds like a gardening nightmare TV show, but to ensure you don’t have problems with your new artificial lawn any history of moles digging in the garden or rat burrowing causing the lawn to sink will need to be resolved before work starts.
 It can be achieved in various ways including installing a barrier around the lawn perimeter.
-Japanese Knotweed is a serious problem and using equipment on a lawn with knotweed can cross contaminate the next lawn it is used on.
+Japanese Knotweed is a serious problem and using equipment on a lawn with Knotweed can cross contaminate the next lawn it is used on.
 A useful read on Knotweed can be found in this Telegraph article.